felps1z/Felps1z/README.md

 - 🤔 Exploring new technologies and developing software solutions.
 - 🎓 Studying Computer Engineering at UFRPE.
-- 🌱 Learning more about JavaScript.
+- 🌱 Learning more about JavaScript, React and TypeScript.

 <br>